kadariabdul/nodejs_mongo_backup_schedule_script/README.md

 # nodejs_mongo_backup_schedule_script
+Daily Database Backup
-Backup a database at 11:59 PM every day and store latest 3 files only old file will be deleted
+This script automates the daily backup of a database at 11:59 PM and maintains the most recent three backup files.
+Previous files are deleted to conserve storage space.